-These Lower Mississippian age crinoids were mined from a crinoid lens discovered within a ravine leading into Indian Creek during the early 1980s.
+These Lower Mississippian age crinoids of Indiana were mined from a crinoid lens discovered within a ravine leading into Indian Creek during the early 1980s.
 The geologic unit from which they were obtained is called the Ramp Creek member of the Edwardsville formation.
 The crinoid deposit is characterized by being contained within an unusually thick homogenous bed of siltstone measuring two feet in thickness.
 The crinoids were contained within the bottom six to eight inches of the bed, which also featured graded bedding, such that the upper portion of the layer was finer grained and devoid of fossils.
-I interpreted it to be an instantaneous deposit in which the crinoids were buried alive with their associated commensal fauna of platycerid gastropods and ophiuroid starfish.
+I interpreted it to be an instantaneous deposit in which the crinoids were buried alive with their associated fauna.
+Among the contemporaneous fossils are intact platycerid gastropods and starfish, along with fragments of sponges and bryozoans.
+Infrequent brachiopods were present and an intact valve of a medium sized bivalve was found and also a compressed nautilus shell that was mostly intact.

 This portion of a large slab contains two Agaricocrinus splendens crinoid crowns along with the crinoid Pachylocrinus aequalis and the crinoid Abrotocrinus unicus and is only partially prepared.
-This is the bottom of the layer, and the last two pictures are the bottom of the overturned slab.
-The piece fits to a much larger slab that it was broken off of.
+This is the bottom of the layer but the last two pictures are of the bottom overturned.
+This piece fits to a much larger slab that it was broken off of.
 It was mined during the month of August in 1982.

-This is the crinoid Taxocrinus colletti that was collected early within the mining of the deposit, the crown being exposed approximately eight inches from the bottom of the layer, and excavated as a piece with only a portion of the stem unfortunately.
-Only two of this species of crinoid were ever recovered from the deposit, the other being less than half this size.
-Taxocinus is reported to be rare within the Indian Creek fauna, and this deposit was no exception.
-The crown of this crinoid has only been cleaned with end tip of a Bic pen cap, and only the stem has been cleaned using an air abrasive.
+This is the crinoid Taxocrinus colletti that was collected early within the mining of the deposit.
+The crown was exposed approximately eight inches from the bottom of the layer and excavated as a piece with only a portion of the stem unfortunately.
+Few of this genus of crinoid were recovered from the deposit, one other being less than half this size and two others as small juveniles.
+Taxocinus is reported to be rare within the Indian Creek fauna and this deposit is no exception.
+The crown of this crinoid has only been cleaned with clip end of a Bic pen plastic cap and only the stem has been cleaned using an air abrasive.

-The three crinoid crowns featured below are Platycrinites saffordi, which was always found as large sized individuals.
-This species was normally found without the stem attached, while long lengths of stems were found separately missing their crowns.
-Invariably though, a platycerid gastropod would be attached to one side of the crinoid cups
+The three crinoid crowns featured below are Platycrinites saffordi.
+This species was generally represented by large sized individuals.
+The species was normally found without the stem attached, while long lengths of stems were found separately missing their crowns.
+Invariably a platycerid gastropod would be attached to one side of the crinoid cup.

 Below is a large Scytalocrinus robustum crinoid crown that features a broken and regenerated arm.
 The other crinoids shown are Cyathocrinites multibrachiatus, Macrocrinus mundulus, and Halysiocrinus nodosus.